isabella232/nadel-graphql-gateway-demo/README.md

 Two services (called underlying services) which are exposed via the gateway:

-[underlying-services/users](user service): a user service written in JS.
+[user service](underlying-services/users): a user service written in JS.

-[underlying-services/issue](issue service): a issue service written in Java.
+[issue service](underlying-services/issue): am issue service written in Java.

 ## Running it